Julian Stannard is a poet and a university teacher.

-He obtained his PhD. from UEA and is now a Reader in English and Creative writing at the University of Winchester, where he is the Programme Leader for the MA in Creative and Critical writing.
-He writes critical studies – his most recent book was about the work of
+He obtained his PhD from UEA and is now a Reader in English and Creative Writing at the University of Winchester, where for five years he was the Programme Leader for the MA in Creative and Critical Writing.
+He is a PhD supervisor.

 - as well as reviews, essays, and poetry.